Regional commission approves update to economic development strategy

 She said that a lot of major movie scouts have been in the area, some they’ve scouted for as many as three times.

-The diverse geography and architectural history of Northwest Georgia continues to make it a popular spot for both television and film producers.
+The diverse geography and architectural history of Rome and Northwest Georgia continues to make it a popular spot for both television and film producers.

 Enhanced quality of life amenities are also identified as community assets to play up.
 They, along with ensuring adequate housing is available to meet the needs of the workforce, are key goals.